PankratzLab/Genvisis-Docs/RunTheGenvisisWorkflow/create-marker-positions-affymetrix.md

 This step uses an Affymetrix manifest file to determine where probes lie in the genome.

-#### 1: An Affymetrix Manifest file
+#### 1: An Affymetrix Annotation file
-This step uses an Affymetrix manifest file to determine where probes lie in the genome.
-The manifest file, *.genvisis/resources/Arrays/AffySnp6/GenomeWideSNP_6.na35.annot.csv*, will automatically load from the pre-existing Genvisis resources.
+The annotation file **.genvisis/resources/Arrays/AffySnp6/GenomeWideSNP_6.na35.annot.csv** will automatically load from the pre-existing Genvisis [resources directory](../#/documentation/resources-directory).
 This file uses an hg19 array.

-#### 2.1: (optional) Perform LiftOver to lift manifest positions to project build
+#### 2.1: (optional) Perform LiftOver to lift annotation positions to project build
-Check this option if your manifest is in a different genome build than the Genvisis project (e.g., if the manifest is hg37 but Genvisis was set to hg38 during project creation).
+This option will convert marker positions in the annotation file to the genome build Genvisis was set to at project creation.
+For example, if a project was set to hg38 and the annotation file is in hg19, the marker positions will be converted to hg38.

+This option is automatically set to true.

-#### 2.2: Genome Build of the specified manifest file
+#### 2.2: Genome Build of the specified annotation file
-Select the appropriate genome build of your manifest file.
-Select HG19 in option 2.2 if using **GenomeWideSNP_6.na35.annot.csv**.
+Select the appropriate genome build of your annotation file.
+The default is hg19.